Svenub/HavenCompanion/README.md

 ### 1️⃣ Initiative Tracker
    - 🖊️ **Manual Input**: Easily input the name and initiative of characters.
-   - 🎤 **Voice Commands**: Update the initiative order on-the-go.
+   - 🎤 **Voice Commands**: Update the initiative order via voice commands.
-   - 🔖 **Preset Order**: Use a predetermined order for quick setup.
+   - 🔖 **Preset Order**: Use a predetermined order for every characters initiative.

 ### 2️⃣ Enhancement Cost Calculator
    - 🧮 Easily determine the enhancement costs by following the game's rules.

 ## 🛑 Important: Assets

-**Due to copyright restrictions, we do not provide drawable assets for characters.** You'll need to supply your own.
-The application is designed for easy integration with your custom assets.
+**Due to copyright restrictions, I do not provide drawable assets for characters.** You'll need to supply your own.

 ## 📝 Usage